ashleyfulks/ShopifyRubyAPI/README.md

 Files you need are:

-basicApp.rb - a simple Ruby app to call API commands
+basicApp.rb - a simple Ruby app to call API commands, has sample delete customers and products methods in it

 .env - a place to store your store and private app variables seperate from the main file